 Follow these steps:

-- Take the side vents out of clock or tape from the inside.
-They simply lift out of their channels from the inside.
+- Take the side vents out of the case or tape them from the inside.
+They lift out of their channels from the inside.

 - Remove the pendulum by holding it (with cotton gloves) from the middle and slightly move it up.
 It should unhook easily.